yorkmuseumstrust/digital/docs/support/how-razorblue-prioritise-requests.md

 # How Razorblue prioritise support requests

+On this page you can find out how Razorblue prioritise requests - it's just for information, you don't need to categorise or prioritise your issue for Razorblue.

 Razorblue use industry-standard methods to categorise and prioritise IT support requests.

 When you submit a support request, you just need to tell Razorblue what is happening for you.